 Subsequently, he directed his first feature film, Erotic.
 This one is selected in various international festivals and wins some prizes.
 In particular, for the best experimental film in Turkey, at the Kiarostami Film Festival (now Andromeda Film Festival).

-In February 2020, he shot his second feature film, Drunkenness, an experimental psychological horror film, filmed entirely in a subjective shot.
+In February 2020, he directed his second feature film, Drunkenness, an experimental psychological horror film, filmed entirely in a subjective shot.
 The film was finalized in December.
-In 2021, it won several awards including the award for Best Experimental Feature film for the 8th edition of Accord Cine Fest, in Mumbai.
+In 2021, it won several awards including for the best cinematography, production design and sound in Curitiba, Brazil.
+Also, it won the award for the best experimental feature film at the 8th edition of Accord Cine Fest, in Mumbai.

 The same year, he released a new erotic film, EMMA, a short film available directly on VOD.
 The film won the award for best soundtrack (also composed by ADL) in Greece, in Thessaloniki.